Image Alt

 Sleep apnea dentists serving Greater Fort Lauderdale FL

-If you didn’t know already, obstructive sleep apnea (OSA) can be managed with help from our Greater Fort Lauderdale, FL, dentists.
+If you didn’t know already, obstructive sleep apnea (OSA) can be managed with help from our Plantation, FL, dentists.
 It’s true, especially if you have been diagnosed with a mild to moderate version.
 After a thorough assessment, we can work to prevent breathing interruptions during the night with personalized sleep apnea treatment tailored only to you.

 Sleep apnea is a common condition in which an individual’s breathing temporarily stops and starts again while sleeping.
 In some cases, this can be serious and put the individual at increased risk for health complications like high blood pressure, heart problems, and stroke.